Israel PM seeks immunity, buying time until after vote

 The court gave no indication of when it would issue a ruling on the politically sensitive case.
 Disqualifying Netanyahu would deeply divide the nation and precipitate a legal crisis over separations of power.
 The prime minister has long accused judicial and law enforcement officials of trying to drive him from office and repeated his claim Wednesday night that only the voters can choose who will lead the country.

 He received a boost last week when he easily defeated a senior Likud member in a primary election for the party leadership.
 The vote shored up his base, but he faces a much greater challenge going into the general elections.
-An opinion poll conducted this week by the iPanel and Midgam research firms found that 51 percent of respondents oppose granting Netanyahu immunity, with 33 percent in favor.
+An opinion poll conducted this week by the iPanel and Midgam research firms found that 51% of respondents oppose granting Netanyahu immunity, with 33% in favor.
 The poll questioned 507 people and had a margin of error of 4.4 percentage points.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)